 .
 The sky flats are generally similar to corrected ground flats at the 1% level, in accordance with the results of the previous two methods.
 While the WFC can show residuals in the central donut-region which are as large as 2%, these are most likely due to differences in the color of the spectrum of the sky from that of the bright globular cluster stars used for the L-flat determination.

 To summarize, the pipeline flats were created by correcting the pixel-to-pixel flats

 by low-frequency corrections derived from dithered stellar observations.
 For the most used modes, the flats are accurate to better than 1% across the detector.
-After the cool-down, new L-flats were delivered.
-Also, post-SM4, L-flats are being created and will be delivered in the near future.

 Because the RAS/HOMS optics are opaque below 3500

 Å (see Section 4.4.1

 ), flat fields for the HRC UV filters were created using in-flight observations of the bright Earth.
 The Earth is a poor flat-field source at optical wavelengths because structure in the cloud cover can cause streaking in the flat.
 However, HRC modes that utilized the F220W, F250W, F330W, and F344N were immune to streaks because of the large optical depth down to the tropospheric cloud layers.
 The bright Earth then provided a uniform flat-field source for the complete OTA+HRC optical complement.

 The required calibration flats, which incorporates both the low frequency L-flat and